DigitaleDeltaOrg/DigitaleDelta.ToolKit.V3/CONTRIBUTING.md

 # Contributing to DigitaleDelta OData Library

-Thank you for your interest in contributing to the DigitaleDelta OData Library!
+Thank you for your interest in contributing to the DigitaleDelta OData Toolkit!
 This document provides guidelines and information for contributors.

 ## Project scope and focus